Noor Alam Khan

-Noor Alam Khan (Pashto/نور عالم خان) is a Pakistani politician who has been a member of the National Assembly of Pakistan since August 2018.
+Noor Alam Khan (Pashto/نور عالم خان) is a Pakistani politician who had been a member of the National Assembly of Pakistan from August 2018 till August 2023.
 Previously, he was a member of the National Assembly from 2008 to 2013.
 He was a member of the Pakistan Tehreek-e-Insaf (PTI) from 2018 to 2022 and the Pakistan Peoples Party (PPP) from 2008 to 2018.

-He was one of the 14 dissident members of the ruling PTI who were given show-cause notices by the PTI for allying with the opposition before the no-confidence motion against Imran Khan.
+He was one of the 14 dissident members of the ruling PTI who were given show-cause notices by the PTI for allying with the opposition before the no-confidence motion against Imran Khan in 2022.
+He is accused of changing loyalties with Pakistan Tehreek-e-insaf regardless of winning from the party ticket accused of being a part of the horse-trading that went on in the Sindh house Islamabad to oust Imran Khan out of office.

+In 2022, shortly after dissenting from PTI, he was elected as the Chairman of the Public Accounts Committee (PAC).

+He joined Jamiat Ulema-e-Islam (F) (JUI-F) and elected Member of National Assembly in February 2024.

+Personal life

+Noor Alam Khan was born on October 12, 1972, in the village of Haryana Payan, close to Peshawar.
+He graduated from the University of the Punjab in 2002.
+He is married and has one daughter and two sons.
+His uncle, Haji Muhammad Nawaz, was elected to the provincial assembly in 1988.
+His hobbies include hunting and horseback riding.